 Since annual precipitation exceeds evaporation approximately twofold, the climate is excessively damp.
 The mean annual precipitation is about 550-650 mm, ranging from 520 mm on some islands to almost 730 mm in the uplands.
 The seasonal variation in precipitation is similar throughout the country, the driest months being February and March.
 From then on, precipitation gradually increases until July and August, after which it decreases towards winter and spring.
 The lowest annual precipitation may be less than 350 mm on the coast, but inland regions sometimes have more than 1,000 mm.
 The highest daily rainfall recorded is 148 mm (1).

 Since 1966 precipitation series in Estonia have been homogeneous.
 They indicate an increase during the cold half-year and also in June.
 A significant increase in precipitation has occurred in winter period (29%).
-During the period 1961–2004 the winter seasonal precipitation increased over 45 mm (1), or approximately 10 mm per decade during 1966 - 2015 (18).
+During the period 1961 - 2004 the winter seasonal precipitation increased over 45 mm (1), or approximately 10 mm per decade during 1966 - 2015 (18).
 A slight positive trend in heavy precipitation events over the last half century has been reported; this increase is expected to continue and accelerate in the future by up to 22 % (16).
 A significant increase of annual total precipitation was detected for the Baltic Sea region (13 ± 6 mm per decade) and for Estonia (28 ± 12 mm per decade) for the period of 1965 - 2005 (17), although this trend is mostly insignificant for the period 1966 - 2015 (18).